dotnet/csharpstandard/standard/types.md

 #### §Nullable-Annotation-Context Nullable annotations

+When the warning flag is disabled and the annotations flag is enabled, the nullable context is *annotations*.

 When the nullable context is ***annotations***:

-- For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
+- For any reference type `T`, the annotation `?` in `T?` indicates that `T?` a nullable type, whereas the unannotated `T` is non-nullable.
-- No warning is generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null` if warnings are enabled.
-- No warning is generated when a variable of a nullable or non-nullable reference type, whose value might be `null`, is dereferenced.
+- No diagnostic warnings related to nullability are generated.
 - The null-forgiving operator `!` has no effect because warnings aren't generated.

 > *Example*: